Traveling with a rail pass

 Can I print my rail pass at the station?

-No, not at this time.
-All rail passes must be issued as a paper document by Rail Europe and shipped to you prior to your departure to Europe.
+Most rail passes must be issued as a paper document by Rail Europe and shipped to you prior to your departure to Europe.
+If a rail pass is available as an e-pass this option will be offered at the time of booking.

 Do I need to buy a reservation if I already have a rail pass?
 How do I book one?